KinWaiCheuk/nnAudio/README.md

 ## Call for Contributions
-nnAudio is a fast growing package.
-With increasing number of feature requests, we welcome anyone who is familiar with digital signal processing and neural network to contribute to nnAudio.
+nnAudio is a fast-growing package.
+With the increasing number of feature requests, we welcome anyone who is familiar with digital signal processing and neural network to contribute to nnAudio.
 The current list of pending features includes:
 1. Invertible Constant Q Transform (CQT)
 1. CQT with filter scale factor (see issue [#54](/../../issues/54))
 1. Variable Q Transform (see VQT[https://www.researchgate.net/publication/274009051_A_Matlab_Toolbox_for_Efficient_Perfect_Reconstruction_Time-Frequency_Transforms_with_Log-Frequency_Resolution])